nish-mdn/test_git_app/README.txt

 6th line to master and commit no is 5.
 1st line from first branch called fb.
 7th line in master
+new fb commit hehe
 2nd line from fb.
 3rd line from fb.
+new fb commit hehe1

+new fb commit hehe2